slankdev/libpgen/lib/core/README.md

 ## Packet class
 We support Ethernet, ARP, IP, ICMP, TCP and UDP by default.
 You can extension new protocols easily.
-If you want extend protocols, see http://libpgen.org .
+If you want extend protocols, please see http://libpgen.org .

 ### Sample Code